Memphis (Tenn.) -- History.

 James S. Robinson Apothecary Prescription Ledger

-This bound ledger contains approximately 2,250 prescriptions written by Memphis physicians and veterinarians in 1898.
+This bound ledger contains approximately 2,250 prescriptions prescriptions filled by the James S. Robinson Apothecary in Memphis for physicians and veterinarians in 1898.
 The prescriptions themselves are mounted in groups of 8 to 10 per page.

 James S. Robinson Apothecary Prescription Ledger